OtterBrowser/otter-browser/README.md

     make
     make install

-Detailed instructions are available in the *INSTALL* file at the root of the repository.
+Detailed instructions are available in the *INSTALL.md* file at the root of the repository.

 ### Under Linux and *BSD